Generic Name: peginterferon beta-1a (peg in ter FEAR on BAY ta - 1A)

 Common side effects may include:

-itching or skin redness where the injection was given;
+pain, redness, or swelling where the injection was given; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.